 - The amount of time the patient has been addicted or dependent on the substance or drug

 - And other addiction/s the patient may have

 It is worth noting that detoxification is one of the biggest hurdles in the rehabilitation process.
-Its effects on the patient can range from being nerely annoying to alarmingly fatal.
-It the addiction is severe, it is not advisable to detoxify alone or at home.
-Supervision of an expert or specialist in a rehab center is a must to counter any dangerous effect of substance withdrawal.
+Its effects on the patient can range from being merely annoying to alarmingly fatal.
+It the addiction is severe; it is not advisable to detoxify alone or at home.
+Supervision of an expert or specialist in a Scottsdale rehab center is a must to counter any dangerous effect of substance withdrawal.

 After detoxification, the next step is to address and fix the root of the problem: the patient’s reason for addiction.
-The reason of addiction varies from individual to individual.
-The goal here is to completely remove that reason to stop the patient from experiencing a relapse.
+The cause of addiction varies from individual to individual.
+The goal here is to remove altogether that reason to stop the patient from experiencing a relapse.

 Rehabilitation is often done as therapy.
-The rehab therapy may be done in the following manners:
+Rehab therapy may be done in the following manners: